emilianoyoung/ai/_posts/_archive/2019-12-03-itri-exhibits-artificial-intelligence-ai-robotics-and-digital-health-technology-innovations-at-ces-2020.md

 ---
 category: news
 title: "ITRI Exhibits Artificial Intelligence (AI) & Robotics and Digital Health Technology Innovations at CES 2020"
-excerpt: "meet the PECOLA companion robot; experience the clinically tested non-contact method for sleep apnea—the WiFi Sleep Apnea Detection System; view iStimUweaR garments and pads; learn about breakthroughs in baby monitoring technology with GenkiCam (stop by ..."
+excerpt: "learn about breakthroughs in baby monitoring technology with GenkiCam (stop by to see if the camera can read your emotions); have your picture taken by MARS (mobile arm robot system); and explore ITRI’s nine innovative technology introductions in artificial intelligence (AI) & robotics and digital health, including two CES 2020 Innovation ..."
 publishedDateTime: 2019-12-03T14:00:00Z
 sourceUrl: https://www.businesswire.com/news/home/20191203005703/en/ITRI-Exhibits-Artificial-Intelligence-AI-Robotics-Digital
 type: article